 - Benevolent Boss: Is stated to respect his subordinates rights and freedoms.
 But he is also...

-- Bad Boss: He ruthlessly sacrifices his followers once they've outlived their usefulness and is fond of seducing female followers.
+- Bad Boss: He ruthlessly sacrifices his followers once they've outlived their usefulness and if he needs that; is fond of seducing female followers.
 Just ask Alisa Donnikova.

-- Big Bad: Sort of - he's the leader of the forces of Darkness, but he's actually rarely the main antagonist, and will often cooperate with the Light Others when something bad happens that doesn't suit his goals.
+- Big Bad: Sort of - he's the leader of the forces of Darkness in Russia, but he's actually rarely the main antagonist, and will often cooperate with the Light Others when something bad happens that doesn't suit his goals.

 - Bunny-Ears Lawyer: Likes to play this part sometimes.